KlugeNico/SimpleECS/README.md

 ### Iterating over entities

 Each used combination of components (usually in Systems) organizes its own list of related entities.
 Each time a component is added or removed from an entity, every list gets updated.
 In this way I don't need to iterate over all entities and check for relation while running the systems.
-But it consumes a lot of ram to organize the lists.
+But it consumes a lot of memory to organize the lists.
 Also it makes adding and removing components more expensive.

 ### Component storage